Veerabhimanyu: Plot

-The war begins, and after 10 days Bhishma collapses.
+The war began, and after ten days, Bhishma collapsed.
 Immediately, Duryodhana delegates the chief commander to Drona and solicits to capture Dharmaraja alive.
-Just as he proclaims until the presence of Arjuna is on the battlefield it is not feasible.
-So, they intrigue by deploying Arjuna faraway and designing Padmavyuha which any individual is familiar with.
-As the sphere is vulnerable, to keep the Pandavas saving face, Abhimanyu enters the battlefield.
-Before long, the remaining force attempts the doorway when Saindhava obstructs their way.
-Since he upholds a boon of Lord Siva, he bars them.
-At present, solo Abhimanyu defeats and vanquishes most of the army.
-Therefore, the malicious Kauravas ploy, all at once attacked and slaughtered Abhimanyu.
-Learning it, enraged Arjuna vows to eliminate Saidhava before sunset or else shall do self-immolation.
-The next day, the Kauravas safely hide Saidhava, so, Krishna creates an illusion of sunset when Saindhava appears and Arjuna knocks him out.
-At last, Subhadra grills Krishna regarding the assurance then he replies, that the child in Uttara's womb is going the rule of earth.
-Nevertheless, Arjuna needles Krishna for his intentional deed.
-Therein, Krishna shows his Vishwaroopam, the entire universe in him.
-Finally, the movie ends with Krishna preaching to Arjuna that human relations are aroused by birth and end by death.
+Just as he proclaims, in the presence of Arjuna, it is not feasible.
+So, they intrigue by deploying Arjuna far away and designing "Padmavyuha," which any individual is familiar with.
+Abhimanyu enters the battlefield as the sphere is vulnerable to keep the Pandavas saving face.
+Before long, the remaining force attempts the doorway when Saindhava bars them, upholding a boon of Siva.
+Abhimanyu solitarily defeats and overpowers the foes.
+Ergo, the vicious Kauravas ploy at once to attack and slaughter Abhimanyu.
+Learning it, enraged Arjuna vows to eliminate Saindhava before sunset or do self-immolation.
+The next day, the Kauravas safely hide Saindhava, so Krishna creates an illusion of sunset when Saindhava appears, and Arjuna knocks him out.
+At last, Subhadra grills Krishna's oath, stating that the child in Uttara's womb is the future Emperor when Arjuna needles Krishna for his deeds.
+Thus, Krishna shows his Viswaroopam, the entire universe.
+Finally, the movie ends with Krishna preaching to Arjuna, The birth-driven human relations will end by death.